 LS can be itchy, or cause inflammation (redness, pain, splitting) of the foreskin.
 This can be followed by paleness and tightening of the foreskin, which is called phimosis.
 Boys can have worsening tightness of their foreskin with no other symptoms.

-Tightening can cause difficulty passing urine (going for a wee/peeing) and if LS affects the tip of the penis it can cause spraying of urine.
+Tightening of the foreskin can cause difficulty when passing urine (going for a wee or peeing) and if LS affects the tip of the penis it can cause spraying of urine.